Bruderhof Communities: Germany

 In 2002, the Bruderhof purchased a house in Sannerz, Germany.
-This location is where the Bruderhof movement had originally started.
+It happened to be the same house where the community was founded by Eberhard Arnold 100 years before.
+In late 2020 the Bruderhof community gave up the "Sannerzhaus" once again and settled in neighbouring Austria instead.

+Austria

+The Bruderhof operate two communities in Austria, those being the Gutshof and the Am Stein locations.

 Australia (1999–present)

 The Bruderhof opened a community in Elsmore, a village in the northeast of the Australian state of New South Wales, in 1999.
 In 2005, the Bruderhof opened a community in the adjacent town of Inverell, where they operate a sign-writing business.
 Also in 2005, the Bruderhof opened a community in Armidale, the nearest city to Inverell and Elsmore.

+South Korea (2022–present)

+The Bruderhof opened a community in Yeongwol, Gangwon Province in South Korea in 2022.